SenseNet/sn-tools/docs/sntrace.md

 ---

 # SnTrace
 Every advanced software needs a tool that provides information about the state of the application and what is happening inside.
 Another important maintenance capability is to measure performance, e.g. the duration of key operations.
-In sensenet the SnTrace component is a base of an easy-to-use tracing tool and measuring instrument in one.
+In sensenet the SnTrace component is the base of an easy-to-use tracing tool and performance measuring instrument.

 For details about logging in general please visit the main [Logging article](http://wiki.sensenet.com/Logging).

 ## Details
 First of all, SnTrace is a quick *verbose logger*.
 This feature is different from event logging such as writing errors and warnings or audit events.
 Verbose logging needs to be as fast as possible regardless of whether the feature is turned on or off.
 It is designed to be able to handle even a huge load of concurrent events and is usually used to monitor the behavior of the system when there are lots of things going on.
-For example tracing is reponsible for marking all important points of a content life cycle (e.g. saving the data to the Content Repository, than to the security db, than indexing, etc.), while an audit log entry is a single record in the audit log about a content that was created.
+For example tracing is reponsible for marking all important points of a content life cycle (e.g. saving the data to the Content Repository, then to the security db, then indexing, etc.), while an audit log entry is a single record in the audit log about a content that was created.
 The main features of the tracing in sensenet:
 - Writing trace with the SnTrace API
   - Writing **single line** entries to read and process easy way.
   - Using **operations** to measure logical business steps.